-Normally such 1/2 point byes may be given to players who cannot be present in the first and in the second round of the tournament.
+Normally such $\frac{1}{2}$ point byes may be given to players who cannot be present in the first and in the second round of the tournament.
 It is advisable not to give them in later rounds, especially in the last round, because they can affect the final standings and thus the prize distribution.

-In any case, the possibilities of $\frac{1}{2}$ point by s shall be clearly described and advertised in the regulations of the tournament.
+In any case, the possibilities of 1⁄2 point byes shall be clearly described and advertised in the regulations of the tournament.